England land in Brazil, upbeat and undeterred

-RIO DE JANEIRO England's World Cup squad touched down in Brazil on Sunday, undeterred by a toothless display against Honduras in Miami just hours earlier.
+RIO DEIRO England's World Cup squad touched down in Brazil on Sunday, undeterred by a toothless display against Honduras in Miami just hours earlier.

 England had been short on ideas and simply unable to break down the Hondurans in a 0-0 stalemate at the Sun Life stadium.